samyajyoti/elasticsearch-docker/README.md

 # elasticsearch-docker
-Docker setup for Elasticsearch New VERSION=7.16.1 with TLS and Nginx Setup This is a Docker setup for the Elastic And Kibana stack, useful to  TEST And Production Environement
+Docker setup for Elasticsearch New VERSION=7.16.1 with TLS and Nginx Setup <br>
+This is a Docker setup for the Elastic And Kibana stack, useful to  TEST And Production Environement <br>

 The following Docker containers are available